Relative to a DUI trial is a question: There is never a second chance to make a first impression, right?

 Some less experienced DUI defense lawyers feel they have to say every possible thing and angle from the get go.
 Often a mistake by attorney, the more information vomits at jury, they will be more tuned out and turned off.
 It is highly suggested for most DUI defense lawyers to take a few major points and emphasize them.
 Remember, a defense lawyer's job is to point out or create reasonable doubt, not to prove anything.

-Some attorneys bow to the pressure they perceive their clients put on them by expecting that everything will be covered.
+Some attorneys bow to the pressure they perceive their clients put on them by the covering of all issues.
 It is important for DUI lawyers to explain to their clients early what they are doing.
 Their clients then understand and are comfortable with how the lawyer presents the case.

 At end of opening statements, it is imperative for some lawyers to ask jury to find their client not guilty.
 Others believe that doing this causes an immediate credibility gap, and prefer to approach it from a different angle.
 Telling the jury that the state will fail to prove its case because there is reasonable doubt.
 Each lawyer is different, and every trial needs to stand on its own.
 Therefore, you should not apply the theories that were used in one case to all cases.